Roseiguado/Roseiguado.github.io/home.md

 fullstack React
 Dev. to

-AGILE is a way to manage projects for software development and it breaks down larger projects into small.
+# AGILE is a way to manage projects for software development and it breaks down larger projects into small.

-Gearing Up - Odin Project
+# Gearing Up - Odin Project
-Learning concets and then practicing them will help you fully understand how things work and fit together.
+Learning concepts and then practicing them will help you fully understand how things work and fit together.
-FIVER is a website to find people who can help you create a website.
+# FIVER is a website to find people who can help you create a website.

-We can use Code editors as a tool to automatically edit codes that where we miss a simple symbol or character, and the most pospular free code editor is VS Code.
+# We can use Code editors as a tool to automatically edit codes that where we miss a simple symbol or character, and the most pospular free code editor is VS Code.